saimohit20/SMA-SUPERMARKETOFFERS/README.md

 ## How to run

-1. Add .env file which is provided to project folder
+1. Add .env file to project folder which is provided.
+This file contain the API keys

 2. Install Python packages:
    ```